ssadler/hoek/specs/bet.md

 * Only the Dealer needs to hold PANGEA.
 They may obtain this token via [atomic swap exchange](https://komodoplatform.com/en/barterdex).
 * No new domain specific evaluation functions in value chain KMD (but we may introduce general purpose functions).
 * Minimal data overhead in value chain KMD.
-* On-chain dispute resolution protocol for domain specific evaluation.
+* On-chain dispute resolution protocol for application specific evaluation.

 ## Smart Contract Workflow